xrisbarney/Wazuh-alert-manager/README.md

 5. Improve the Lucene filter.

 ## Disclaimer
-1. This plugin is not officially supported by Wazuh and has only been tested with Wazuh v4.12.
+1. This plugin is not officially supported by Wazuh and has only been tested with Wazuh v4.12 and v4.13.